The Real Housewives of Salt Lake City season 1

-The first season of The Real Housewives of Salt Lake City, an American reality television series, is broadcast on Bravo.
+The first season of The Real Housewives of Salt Lake City, an American reality television series, was broadcast on Bravo.
 It premiered on November 11, 2020 and was primarily filmed in Salt Lake City, Utah.
 Lisa Shannon, Dan Peirson, Sergio Alfaro, Michaline Babich, Luke Neslage, Lori Gordon, Adam Karpe and Andy Cohen.

-Season 1 of the Real Housewives of Salt Lake City focuses on the lives of Lisa Barlow, Mary Cosby, Heather Gay, Meredith Marks, Whitney Rose and Jen Shah.
+Season 1 of The Real Housewives of Salt Lake City focuses on the lives of Lisa Barlow, Mary Cosby, Heather Gay, Meredith Marks, Whitney Rose and Jen Shah.
 It premiered on November 11, 2020.

-Production and Crew
+Production and crew

 Lisa Shannon, Dan Peirson, Sergio Alfaro, Michaline Babich, Luke Neslage, Lori Gordon, Adam Karpe and Andy Cohen are recognized as the season's executive producers; it is produced and distributed by Shed Media.
 The series was announced at the BravoCon fan convention in New York City on November 16, 2019.

 Cast

 The cast members consisting of Lisa Barlow, Mary Cosby, Heather Gay, Meredith Marks, Whitney Rose and Jen Shah were announced on September 9, 2020.